Islamophobia in Canada: Of Muslims

+Quebec

 Statistics suggest that Islamophobia is particularly prevalent in Quebec.
 An Angus Reid poll in 2009 found that 68% of Quebecers surveyed held an unfavourable view of Islam.
 This had risen just slightly in 2013 to 69%.
 However, the same poll showed that the increase of Islamophobic attitudes in the rest of Canada was greater than it was in Quebec, rising from 46% in 2009 to 54% in 2013.